wojciechmarek/my-finances/README.md

 ## How to run

-Install .Net Core 3.1, then navigate to '/MyFinances.UI', restore Nuget Packages, compile and run it (or install a certificate if needed) using standard CLI command.
+Install .Net Core 3.1, then navigate to `/MyFinances.UI`, restore Nuget packages, compile and run it (or install a certificate if needed) using standard CLI commands.
 Also, you can use Visual Studio, it should tell you what you need and configure everything out-of-the-box.